runningwild/polish/polish/README.md

 Very basic Polish notation library.
-Expressions can be evaluated in the context of an functions that have a single return value, and any variables.
+Expressions can be evaluated in the context of any functions and variables.